egXcoder/Study-Repository/database/parts/partitioning.md

 ### No Global Indexes

-All indexes are per partition, not global across the entire table.
+in mysql All indexes are per partition, not global across the entire table.

 That’s why the unique key restriction exists.

+Tip: in postgres, each partition gets its own physical index, and the parent index simply references those indexes. so no duplicate data for index happens. but get the benefit of checking uniquness globally so this restriction doesnt exist for postgres.

-### Primary/Unique Indexes problem
+### Primary/Unique Restriction problem

 MySQL's partitioning architecture is "partition first → index second"